-10 Books about Refugees
+10 Books About Refugees

-For World Refugee Day, we recommend literature about people displaced from their home countries across the world
+We recommend literature about people displaced from their home countries across the world

 There are more than 25 million refugees in the world—people who have fled their countries to escape religious persecution, war, violence, and other dangers so intense it’s worth giving up your home and often your family to get away.
 While there are a number of ways for people in stable countries to support the displaced—donating to refugee organizations, supporting politicians who welcome asylum-seekers—it’s also vital to develop understanding of and empathy towards people who are in an impossibly dire situation.
 For World Refugee Day, here are ten books that delve into the experiences of people displaced from home countries across the world.